trevarj/dotris/README.md

 ### Scoring

-The scoring follows the BPS version of Tetris:
+The scoring is based on the BPS version of Tetris:

 Lines      | Points
 ---        | ---